Arjun-G-Ravi/AI-Notes/02_Deep Learning/02_Deep Learning terminologies/03_Advanced_improvements_to_NN.md

-# Batching the dataset
-Instead of training the whole dataset in one go, we split up dataset as batches.
-This vastly speeds up the training process, as each epoch takes way less time.
-After this, we can implement mini batch gradient descent for optimisation.

 # Exponentially weighted average
 Exponentially weighted average is a statistical technique that give `more weight to recent data points, while diminishing the influence of older data points`.
 This is used in ML to update paramters based on influence from earlier parameters.